 These geothermal, hot mineral springs are entirely fed by gravity and known for their therapeutic and medicinal value.
 There are several pools of varying size and temperature.
-The hottest pool can reach up to 110° F.
+The hottest pool can reach up to 110° F, and the lowest around 94°.

-A variety of lodging is offered on site.
+For those wishing to extend their visit, lodging includes access to the springs on arrival and check out day, included in the charge.
+There are a few year round accommodations to choose from on-site.
 You can rent cabins of varying sizes, rent a bed in a coed dormitory or pay for a tent site.
 The dormitory consists of three double beds, three single beds, a full kitchen and a bathroom.
 Pets are only allowed in cabins for a fee.

 Family friendly hot springs; Several stone soaking pools to choose from; Children must be with an adult and vacate the soaking pool area at 6pm.

-Mt Princeton Hot Springs is another place to soak near town.
+Situated about twenty minutes south in Nathrop, Mt Princeton Hot Springs is another place to soak near town.
+You can soak creekside here or swim in their larger pools.

 Address: 18999 County Rd 306, Buena Vista